-We are proud to offer original art and craft works from over 50 artists, the majority of whom are local.
-Some of our artists are: Casteen O'Neill, Ron Becker, Nancy Leonard, Glenn Shiring, Kay Roser, Maureen Wheatley, Diane Sperling, Jean Horn, Denine Brown, Marty Tuisk, Marilyn Aston, and Fred Madden.
+We are pleased to offer original art and craft works from over 70 artists, the vast majority of whom are local.
+You are likely to meet one of them when you visit My Little Studio!
 Read more about some of our artists below.

 Imagination...Individuality...Expression - these are what drive me to create - why I NEED to create.

 My parents say that as a young child my imagination was vivid and my creativity, obvious.
 Mom tells of how she could see it in the way that I played.
 I would take parts from different "sets" or types of toys and play with them together in unique combinations.

 Whereas the thought of being different makes a lot of people uncomfortable, striving to be different - to be an individual - is something I have done all my life ( just ask my little sister!).
 My art helps me feel unique.

 Being quiet and shy for most of my life, the arts have been my primary means of expression, whether it has been through dance, music, theater, crafting, or making art.
 They have been a natural, comforting presence in my life and I cannot remember or imagine a time without them.
 And, through making art I am able to put some of the ideas tumbling around in my brain into a tangible form (making room for new ideas, of course!).